saeedrafieyan/saeedrafieyan.github.io/_pages/about.md

 In recent years, I have focused on developing open-source applications of machine learning in tissue engineering and developed MLATE, which is a set of predictive models aimed at helping researchers evaluate scaffold quality before manufacturing.
 The final goal of this project is to provide researchers with an AI-powered virtual lab, helping them save time and money.
 I also have experience in natural language processing and image processing.

 I am passionate about working on cutting-edge research, such as protein design using AI, drug discovery using AI, medical image processing, and digital healthcare.
-I am also open to collaborating with different research groups as a machine learning engineer.
+I am also open to collaborating with different research groups as a Data Scientist.